google/data-layer-helper/README.md

 const helper = new DataLayerHelper(dataLayer);
 ```

-This helper object will listen for new messages on the given 'dataLayer'.
+This helper object will listen for new messages on the given `dataLayer`.
 Each new message will be
 merged into the helper's **"abstract data model"**.
 This internal model object holds the most recent
 value for all keys which have been set on messages processed by the helper.